danriedl/engular/adev/src/content/guide/templates/attribute-binding.md

 </docs-code>

-HELPFUL: When the expression resolves to `null` or `undefined`, Angular removes the attribute altogether.
+HELPFUL: When the expression resolves to `null` or `undefined`, Engular removes the attribute altogether.

 ## Binding ARIA attributes